appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/working-with-branches.md

 :::info
 * Branch names should **not** start with `origin/` since this prefix is used to distinguish between local and remote versions of a branch.
 * Checking out a remote branch with a local counterpart already available would result in an error.
-* Branch protections on remote repository will cause errors with some operations involving Git push.
+* Branch protections on remote repository may cause errors with some operations involving Git push.
 :::

 #### Syncing Local with Remote Branch